0xirison/Anagram-Cracker/README.md

-# Anagram-Cracker
 # Introduction
-a simple Python tool to solve anagram riddles based on WordsAPI from RapidAPI
+Anagram Cracker is a simple Python tool to solve anagram riddles based on WordsAPI from RapidAPI.
+It forms all unique combinations from the given word and find its meaning, this will help you in solving anagram games.

 # Installation
 ```